Income support supplement

 - an Australian resident; and

-- receiving a service pension or social security pension; and
+- are receiving a service pension or a social security pension; and

-ISS may be granted on the basis of invalidity, if you are permanently incapacitated for work.
-Eligibility for Invalidity ISS is similar to Centrelink's disability support pension under the Social Security Act 1991.
+ISS may be granted on the basis of invalidity if you are permanently incapacitated for work.
+Invalidity ISS paid to a person who is under age pension age is non-taxable income (refer to the next section titled 'What is age pension age?').

-- you are permanently blind in both eyes; or
+- you are permanently blind in both eyes (even if working); or

 - you have a physical, intellectual or psychiatric disability; and